Laugh as much as you can breathe and love as long as you can live.

 This was wrong.
 This was wrong, wrong, wrong.

 Hidan felt a cold hand grab at his thigh, bruising it and forcing it apart from the other.
-The boy screamed into the kiss, but it didn't do any good for him.
-The sound had been muffled by the kiss.
+The boy screamed into the kiss, but it didn't do any good for him, the sound muffled by the kiss.
 Hidan's father took advantage of it, the scream having allowed him to shove his tongue down Hidan's throat.
-Disgust boiled in Hidan's body; it spread through his veins and left an acidic taste on his tongue.
+Disgust boiled in Hidan's body, it spread through his veins and left an acidic taste on his tongue.
 It was the kind of taste alcohol could never replace.

-Fed up with Hidan's uncooperativeness, the old man slammed his son's head backwards against the wall and stepped away to let him fall onto the ground.
-He stood over the young teenager's prone form while Hidan frantically tried to grasp onto reality again, to gain enough sense to run or put up some sort of fight.
+Fed up with Hidan's uncooperativeness, the old man slammed his son's head backwards against the wall.
+He then stepped away to let Hidan fall onto the ground, crumpled and paralyzed with fear.
+As he stood over Hidan's prone form, he watched while Hidan struggled to grasp onto reality again.
+To gain enough sense to run or put up some sort of fight.
 He couldn't just make this so easy, he couldn't just let this happen.

 A rough hand buried itself into Hidan's hair, keeping him shoved face-first into the ground.
 A scream choked Hidan when he felt his father's hand between his legs, on his back and on his chest.
 The sick fuck was getting off on the struggle, on the screaming.
 When he began to spread Hidan's legs apart, the boy slammed his eyes shut.
 Just go somewhere else.
 Just go somewhere else.
+Just go somewhere else.

 His father leaned over his ear, shifting his hips into Hidan's.